jacobaspies/TeraMATLAB/README.md

 Data acquisition scripts were developed in MATLAB 2020b and have been deployed in the newest version (MATLAB 2023b).

 Measurements are run through scripts found in [measurement_scripts] using functions to initialize and run step acquisition measurements.
+Averaging is performed within these scripts and there are functions for measurements found in [acquisition].
+An [acquisition] function can be quit by pressing 'q' in the data acquisition window (Figure 1).
+Currently, stage movement commands are hard-coded in their device-specific, native syntax for speed.

 # Currently Supported Hardware
 - Stanford Research Systems SR810/SR830 Lock-in amplifier